Types of Insurance a Licensed Producer Can Sell in Illinois

 Life Insurance Line of Authority

-Professionals who are licensed in the life insurance line of authority are authorized to sell products that provide financial benefits to beneficiaries upon the death of the insured including:
+Producers with the life line can sell products that pay financial benefits to named beneficiaries upon the death of the insured.
+Products include:

 • Term life insurance